 Environmental consciousness, social responsibility, and sound governance have always been guiding principles of our business.
-Growing up in an orphanage, our founder, Elizabeth 'Betty' Brinn, saw an opportunity to make a difference in healthcare by focusing on the unique needs of the individual: ensuring access to food, transportation, education, and job opportunities, and providing a healthy living environment.
-Nearly four decades later, we are still committed to environmental, social, and corporate responsibility as we aim to fulfill our company purpose: to transform the health of our communities, one person at a time.
-It is because of this purpose that the value delivered by Centene highlights our focus on shaping a better world of healthcare by adding health initiatives as part of our environmental, social, and governance framework.
-For Centene, Corporate Sustainability is defined by our Environmental, Social, Health, and Governance – ESHG – Strategic Framework.
+Growing up in a children’s home, our founder, Elizabeth “Betty” Brinn, saw an opportunity to make a difference in healthcare by focusing on the unique needs of the individual: ensuring access to food, transportation, education, and job opportunities, and providing a healthy living environment.
+Nearly four decades later, we are still committed to environmental, social, and corporate responsibility as we aim to fulfill our company mission: to transform the health of the communities we serve, one person at a time.
+The value Centene delivers highlights our focus on shaping a better world of health care by adding health initiatives as part of our environmental, social, and governance framework.
+At Centene, our Environmental, Social, Health, and Governance – ESHG – Strategic Framework defines Corporate Sustainability.

-At Centene, we believe that a person's health is a product of his or her environment.
-That's why we are making investments in initiatives that are anticipated to promote earth and climate-friendly' environments such as green spaces.
+At Centene, we believe that a person's environment has a significant impact on their health.
+That's why we are making investments in initiatives that are anticipated to promote earth and climate-friendly environments such as green spaces.
 Other activities include a focus on "reduce, reuse, and recycle" waste management, reducing our carbon footprint, improving air and water quality, and delivering health benefits for years to come.

 For more than 30 years, we have been a champion of individual and community health.
 We believe in local partnerships and value the innovative social programs and services that local groups provide for underserved and at-risk populations.